pradeepvemulakonda/Snomed/README.md

 > Wiki =>
 > https://github.com/pradeepvemulakonda/Snomed/wiki

-Environment: mac(any linux or windows env) with python 3.6.1 and py2neo 3.1.2.
+<strong>Environment:</strong> mac(any linux or windows env) with <strong>python 3.6.1 and py2neo 3.1.2</strong>.
 Use a virtual environment to avoid any conflicts or errors.

 CreateCreate a Neo4j database to import Snomed drug files and provide a REST interface to access the data.